The wind in your sails-not

 When the wind isn’t blowing at all, the slating of your sails can be very annoying.
 They have to be up all the time because you can’t risk missing out on even the most gentle of breezes.
 The slightest breath of wind moving you along will ultimately get you out of this zone of endless time.

-Despite the reports of lots of job openings nationwide, the job market today can still be slow for senior level people.
-All I have to do is count the pages in the newsletter, although they are increasing.
+Despite the reports of job openings nationwide, the job market today can still be slow for senior level people.
+All I have to do is count the postings in the newsletter.
 The point here is that it isn’t you.
 Please don’t think for a moment that the skills you bring to the party aren’t needed any more or that the approaches you have taken to job search don’t work.

 We are just in the doldrums during a period of great change.
 This is across the country, all industries and all areas of expertise.
 It is also a worldwide event.

 Just as a tide ebbs and drains a harbor, the return of the water or flood as it is called has to begin at some point.
 So hang onto your hats.
 It can’t be long now.
 The demand for financial folks just has to pick up at some point.
-As the baby boom generation continues to age, many very qualified people have retired and there is now also significant churn in the market based on “the great resignation.”
+As the baby boom generation continues to age, many very qualified people have retired.
 For those who are “still at it,” there just have to be “work opportunities” coming at you soon.

 As I have often said: “Smile, things could be worse.
 So, I smiled and sure enough things got worse.”